ILLIXR/ILLIXR/CONTRIBUTING.md

             git rebase issue-123.Y-fixing-bug                                   ## Replay updates from issue-123.X-fixing-bug
             git push <illixr-remote> issue-123.Z-fixing-bug                     ## Make sure to update issue-123-fixing-bug after

-        `Line D` should be safe to perform after the replaying our commits on top of the updated feature branch.
-        The `--force-with-lease` argument in `Line D` is _not_ required for this case, since a new branch should not conflict with a non-existing remote branch.
+        The `--force-with-lease` argument in `Line D` is _not_ required for our new checkpoint branch, since a new branch should not conflict with a non-existing remote branch.
+        We _expect_ the subversion number for a new branch resulting from our checkpoint conflict resolution to be new and unique.
-        If the push fails, another conflict has occurred, and checkpointing should be repeated.
+        If the push fails, another conflict has occurred, and checkpoint conflict resolution should be repeated.
+        `Line D` should be safe to perform for the main feature branch now that we have replayed our commits on top of the updated feature branch.

         In the case of a conflict with updates to `master`, `Line A` should show updates to both the `master` branch _and_ the feature branch to be pushed in `Line D`.
-        A checkpointed version of the feature branch should also appear.
+        A checkpointed version of the feature branch may also appear.
         This is because a feature branch should only be checkpointed in the presence of a change to the `master` branch.
         Forced pushes should generally _not_ be used for any other purpose.